veeso/ATtila/docs/atscript.md

 AT+CSQ;;+CSQ;;0;;5;;["AT+CSQ=?{rssi},","AT+CSQ=${rssi},?{ber}"]
 ```

 This command has two collectables, which are the rssi and the Ber.
-We know that AT+CSQ, in case of a positive response (+CSQ:...), will return the **rssi and the ber** after “AT+CSQ=” separated by a comma.
+We know that `AT+CSQ`, in case of a positive response (`+CSQ:...`), will return the **rssi and the ber** after `AT+CSQ=` separated by a comma.
 Imagine that we want to get both.
-The first value we want is located after “AT+CSQ=” and terminates with the ',' comma before the ber.
-So we tell ATtila to get a value between these two strings and to store it into a session value called “rssi”.
+The first value we want is located after `AT+CSQ=` and terminates with the `,` comma before the ber.
+So we tell ATtila to get a value between these two strings and to store it into a session value called `rssi`.
 The other value will be located after the other part of the string; we can as you can see, reuse the rssi value in the second collectable (since rssi is already set).
 The syntax which describes the start of a collectable is **?{SESSION_KEY}**.

-This was a simple case, where we knew the value where between 'AT+CSQ=...,' and after 'AT+CSQ=rssi,...'.
+This was a simple case, where we knew the value was between `AT+CSQ=...,` and after `AT+CSQ=rssi,...`.
 But sometimes we have to get a value which hasn't anything around.
-An example of this case is AT+CGSN, which returns the IMEI.
-The IMEI is returned on a line, with nothing around:
+An example of this case is `AT+CGSN`, which returns the IMEI.
+The IMEI is returned on a line, with nothing around it:

 ```txt
 AT+CGSN